• About

 Add baking soda and egg to the falafel you are cooking.
 The frozen falafel mixture should not have baking soda or egg added to it until right before it's going to be cooked.

 Bake at 450 ℉ (232 ℃).
-Place the baking sheet on the bottom rack for about 4 to 5 minutes then move the baking sheet to the top rack of the oven for another 4 to 5 minutes.
-Ovens are all different, so monitor the falafel closely.
-You should get a color like below.
+Place the baking sheet on the bottom rack for about 4 to 5 minutes, then move the baking sheet to the top rack of the oven for another 4 to 5 minutes.
+Ovens are all different, so monitor the baked ta'ameya closely.
+Bake until the outside turns brown.

 How To Make Fried Ta'ameya